L0v3P01s0n/PineBunny/README.md

 choose=false	#Change this to false and hardcode a layout before if you only plan on using 1 keyboard distribution
 ```

-Only us ,es and it layouts are supported right now, I'll work on more layouts when I get the time.
+Only us ,es, it and fr layouts are supported right now, I'll work on more layouts when I get the time.

 # Usage